History of Toronto: 21st century

 On July 8, 2013, severe flash flooding hit Toronto after an afternoon of slow-moving, intense thunderstorms.
 Toronto Hydro estimated 450,000 people were without power after the storm and Toronto Pearson International Airport reported 126 mm of rain had fallen over five hours, more than during Hurricane Hazel.
 Within six months, on December 20, 2013, Toronto was brought to a halt by the worst ice storm in the city's history, rivalling the severity of the 1998 Ice Storm.
 At the height of the storm over 300,000 Toronto Hydro customers had no electricity or heating.
 Toronto hosted WorldPride in June 2014, and the Pan American Games in 2015.
+In 2017, Toronto FC (founded in 2007) won the MLS Cup.
+In 2019, the city's Toronto Raptors won the 2019 NBA Finals.

 The city continues to grow and attract immigrants.
 A study by Toronto Metropolitan University showed that Toronto was the fastest-growing city in North America.
 The city added 77,435 people between July 2017 and July 2018.
 The Toronto metropolitan area was the second-fastest-growing metropolitan area in North America, adding 125,298 persons, compared to 131,767 in Dallas–Fort Worth–Arlington in Texas.
 The large growth in the Toronto metropolitan area is attributed to international migration to Toronto.

 On March 23, 2020, a state of emergency was declared in Toronto by mayor John Tory, amidst the COVID-19 pandemic in Canada.
 This came six days after Ontario Premier Doug Ford declared a state of emergency in the province, which included prohibition of all public events of over 50 people (later reduced to 5 people on March 28), closure of bars and restaurants (with the exception that restaurants may continue to provide takeout and delivery services) as well as libraries, theatres, cinemas, schools and daycares.

+Following Tory's resignation in 2023, Olivia Chow was elected to succeed him; she is the first woman to serve as mayor of Toronto since its amalgamation.
+In 2025, Line 6 Finch West opened to the public, which is the first new transit line since 2002's Line 4 Sheppard.
+This was followed by the opening of Line 5 Eglinton in February 2026.
+Toronto will host matches in the 2026 FIFA World Cup at BMO Field, named "Toronto Stadium" during the event.